 If we consider the recent discovery of this people and of this land, the Malayalis’s historical background is fascinating.
 In fact, Kalvarayan Hills are supposed to be existed in isolation for 400 years and only in the 1976 the indian government took this area under its control.
 Before of that, the area was under the control of local rulers called Jagirdars, and they have kept the hilly people as slaves.
 De facto, the land could be compared to a sort of Medieval feud.
 Since the 1980, the community has undertaken an huge change as a consequence of acculturation.
 However the hierarchy is still well entrenched inside their social structure and, as Dr.Doss (2011) claims, “it is implicitly expressed through various socio-cultural practices of rituals and religious rites that enable some groups to exercise control over the rest of the community in a very subtle way”.

 The “hills” still have weak connections with the commercial and main routes.
-This kept this land still partially isolated from the rest of the Indian region with diverse range of effects.
-The economy, for instance, is far from being well represented by the indian development phenomenon.
-Here, in fact, 80% of the people still depends mainly by subsistence agriculture.
-It is followed by others type of activity, such as fishing and hunting of rabbits and other animals inside the dense forest.
+This kept this land still partially isolated from the rest of the Indian region with a diverse range of effects.
+The economy, for instance, is far from being well represented by the Indian development phenomenon.
+Here, in fact, 80% of the people still depend mainly on subsistence agriculture.
+It is followed by others types of activity, such as fishing and hunting of rabbits and other animals inside the dense forest.

-Regarding the spoken languages, this people speaks Tamil.
+Regarding the spoken languages, these people speak Tamil.
 Most of the people are illiterate and they do not understand, speak or read the Hindi and the English.
 The latter is vaguely spoken and understood by children who are lucky enough to go to school.

 Situation Analysis of Kalrayan hilly block of Villupuram District